-- Avoid close contact with wild bird colonies. - Do not allow your dogs to run among groups of wild birds.
-Keep pets away from sick or dead birds.
-Mammals scavenging on carcasses infected with avian influenza can contract the virus. - Do not place any belongings or sit near any birds for prolonged periods. - Use footbaths where provided. - Clean and disinfect boots and outdoor gear before and after visiting wildlife sites.
-Saltwater is an effective treatment to wash off the virus. - Use different and dedicated footwear and gloves for caring for domestic poultry at home. - DO NOT TOUCH SICK OR DEAD BIRDS. - REPORT ANY UNUSUAL FINDINGS. - If there is a suspected or confirmed case of avian influenza there will be additional biosecurity measures at airstrips, ferry terminals and wildlife sites.
-Areas may be closed for a period of time.
-There may be disruption to flights and ferries. - If there is a confirmed case biosecurity procedures will be mandatory and must be complied with.
+- Avoid close contact with wild birds or animals. - Do not allow your dogs to run among groups of wild birds.
+Keep pets away from sick or dead birds and animals.
+Mammals scavenging on carcasses infected with avian influenza can contract the virus. - Keep 5-6m away from all wildlife this is a standard requirement of the Countryside Code - Do not place any belongings or sit near any birds for prolonged periods. - Use foot-baths or disinfectant mats where provided. - Clean and disinfect boots and outdoor gear before and after visiting wildlife sites.
+Saltwater is an effective treatment to wash off the virus. - Use different and dedicated footwear and gloves for caring for domestic poultry at home. - DO NOT TOUCH SICK OR DEAD BIRDS OR ANIMALS. - REPORT ANY UNUSUAL FINDINGS. - If there is a suspected or confirmed case of avian influenza there will be additional biosecurity measures at airstrips, ferry terminals and wildlife sites.
+You may be advised to avoid specified areas or areas may be closed for a period of time to non-essential people.
+There may be disruption to flights and ferries.